-Grid computing [8] aims at taking advantage of the many disparate computers interconnected through networks such as the Internet.
+Grid computing [10] aims at taking advantage of the many disparate computers interconnected through networks such as the Internet.
 The idea is to use these machines as a virtual computer architecture and offer distributed resources (processors, memory, disk storage, or even remote instruments) to solve large-scale applications.
 Grid computing is therefore becoming a very attractive alternative to parallel machines for many scientific applications.

 However, the behavior of applications on grids is difficult to predict because of the heterogeneity of resources.
-In order to better assess applications performances on grids, large dedicated grids have been build to serve as scientific instruments, such as DAS-3 [1] in the Netherlands, TeraGrid [2] in the US or Grid'5000 [7] in France.
+In order to better assess an application's performance on grids, large dedicated grids have been built to serve as scientific instruments, such as DAS-3[1] in the Netherlands, or Grid'5000 [8] in France.
 The experiments conducted in this paper have been realized on the Grid'5000 platform.
-It is currently composed of 9 french campus sites gathering about 2000 CPUs (and growing towards 5000) interconnected with the national education and research network Renater.
+It is currently composed of 9 french campus sites gathering about 2600 CPUs (and growing towards 5000) interconnected with the national education and research network Renater.

 In this work we analyze the behavior on Grid'5000 of a scientific code, namely a geophysical application which performs a seismic ray tracing in a 3D mesh of the Earth.
-The application is computation intensive as millions of seismic rays (extracted from seismicity recorded since 1965) have to be traced in the cells of a 3D mesh of the Earth.
-This application exhibits two main phases: an embarrassingly parallel phase in which all rays can be independently computed, followed by an allto-all communication phase during which processes exchange their results.
+The application is computationally intensive as millions of seismic rays (extracted from seismicity recorded since 1965) have to be traced.
+This application exhibits two main phases: an embarrassingly parallel phase in which all rays can be independently computed, followed by an all-toall communication phase during which processes exchange their results.

 We show that this type of application scales well up to about 500 processors on such a grid.
-We put forward the impact of the network and we show that the network performance has increased by an order of magnitude at the light of experiments conducted 3 years before.
+We put forward the impact of the network and we show that the network performance has increased by an order of magnitude in the light of experiments conducted 3 years ago.

 The paper is structured as follows.
-Section 2 browses the contexts in which messagepassing applications may be deployed today and discusses current issues related to deployment on grids as well as perspectives introduced by experiments on dedicated grids.
+Section 2 browses the contexts in which message-passing applications may be deployed today and discusses current issues related to deployment on grids as well as perspectives introduced by experiments on dedicated grids.
 Section 3 presents the seismology application used in the experiments.
 The Grid'5000 platform is described in section 4 while section 5 analyzes the various benchmarks conducted on this platform.
-Finally concluding remarks and future works are presented in section 6.
+Finally, concluding remarks and future works are presented in section 6.